-Today, the coastlines are borderless with the onset of cyber vulnerability and attacks.
-CAP is participating in a timely technological initiative, CyberPatriot, the National Youth Cyber Education Program, sponsored by the Air Force Association, to educate the next generation of patriotic cyber defenders of our nation's security and infrastructure.
+CAP cadets are also participating in a challenging technological initiative, CyberPatriot, the National Youth Cyber Education Program, sponsored by the Air & Space Forces Association, to educate the next generation of patriotic cyber defenders of our nation's security and infrastructure.

-The competition timeline is very helpful!!
+The competition schedule is very helpful!!

-- Civil Air Patrol teams compete for FREE.
-SEE DETAILS.
+Civil Air Patrol teams compete for FREE.

-- YOUR squadron can have one coach who works with more than one team....
+YOUR squadron can have one coach who works with more than one team.

-- Click HERE to learn about the CyberPatriot Program for CAP cadets.
+Click HERE to learn about the CyberPatriot program for CAP cadets.

-- Click HERE to learn How the Program Works for CAP cadets.
+Click HERE to learn how the program works for CAP cadets.